mark-durbin-ucf/git-novice/index.md

 > ## Prerequisites
 >
 > In this lesson we use Git from the Unix Shell.
 Please do not be intimidated.
 All of the commands will be provided for you, and it is suggested that you copy/paste the commands if you are unfamiliar with the Unix Shell, so that you can keep pace with the lesson and focus on learning Git.
+When copying, do not include the "$" before each command.
 {: .prereq}